NateLehman/copy-text-from-image-service/README.md

 ## Installation
 - Install tesseract (`brew install tesseract`)
-- Double click the `Copy Text from Image.workflow` and install.
+- Double click the `Copy Text from Image.workflow` and install from the prompt.